iAndfe/gpt-pdf-summarize/README.md

 ## Prerequisites

 - **Python**: Make sure Python is installed on your system.
 If you haven't installed Python, you can download it from the [official Python website](https://www.python.org/downloads/).
-As of my training cut-off in September 2021, Python 3.9.x is the latest version.
-Make sure to select the option "Add Python to PATH" during the installation.

 - **Visual Studio Code (VS Code)**: This is a free and open-source editor that supports Python and many other programming languages.
 You can download it from the [official VS Code website](https://code.visualstudio.com/download).